Realized volatility and parametric estimation of Heston SDEs: Effective Speed of Convergence of realized volatilities to true volatilities

-with 95\% confidence intervals $\hat{L}^q \pm 1.96 \sigma(q)$ where
+with 95\% confidence intervals $\Lhat^q \pm 1.96 \sigma(q)$ where

-For the constant partition sizes $J(\eps)=10$ and $ J(\eps)=40$, the upper parts of Figures \ref{fig1} and \ref{fig2} display error estimates $\hat{L}^2$ and $\hat{L}^4$ computed via \eqref{l24num}.
-These error estimates are nearly constant with negligible decreases as $\eps \to 0$.
-Note that $\hat{L}^2$ as well $\hat{L}^4$ errors are both approximately twice smaller for $J=40$ than for $J=10$.
-For $q=2$, this is correctly predicted by our theoretical bound \eqref{Lq bound}.
-But for $q= 4$, our theoretical bound is too pessimistic, since it predicts that $\hat{L}^4$ should be about $1.4$ times smaller for $J=40$ than for $J=10$.
-For the partition sizes $J(\eps)=1/\eps$ and $J(\eps)=1/\eps^2$, our numerical results are displayed in the bottom sub-plots of Figures \ref{fig1} and \ref{fig2}, and they do support the following conjecture about the limiting behavior (as $\eps\to 0$) of the $L^4$ error
+Numerical results for the $L^2$ and $L^4$ convergence are presented in Table \ref{table1} and Figure \ref{fig3}.
+For constant partition sizes $J(\eps)=10$, $40$ both $\Lhat^2$ and $\Lhat^4$ error estimates are nearly constant (independent of $\eps$), as predicted by our analytical bound \eqref{L2L4bound}.
+Moreover, $\Lhat^2$ as well $\Lhat^4$ errors are both approximately twice smaller for $J=40$ than for $J=10$.
+For $q=2$, this is correctly predicted by our theoretical bound \eqref{L2L4bound}.
+But for $q= 4$, our theoretical bound is too pessimistic, since it predicts that $\Lhat^4$ should be about $1.4$ times smaller for $J=40$ than for $J=10$.